ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Things did not end that way, but maybe that's my fault.

-I didn't think much more of the situation until I ended that afternoon with a 1:1 with my manager Eloise, and she told me why Rachel Bird, after a two month paid leave, was leaving Weber-Aufderhar for good.
+I didn't think much more of the situation until I ended that afternoon with a 1:1 with my manager Kandis, and she told me why Andrew Marquardt, after a two month paid leave, was leaving Runolfsdottir Group for good.

 ...

-After all the above and near the end of the afternoon, somewhere past 4 PM ET if I remember correctly, I had my final meeting - a 1:1 with my manager Eloise.
+After all the above and near the end of the afternoon, somewhere past 4 PM ET if I remember correctly, I had my final meeting - a 1:1 with my manager Kandis.
 I had several meetings and 1:1's with her during my first week as one might expect being a new employee and she my boss.
 I thought we got along and established a fairly normative baseline as to how she communicated professionally as well as personally.
 I felt this meeting, though it was still my first week, was a bit erratic in comparison.

 She asked me how my day was, and I briefly explained this morning my internet was down, so I just tethered to my iPhone.